Updated: Sep 15, 2021

-As Hayes writes, all of these yearnings are natural and part of our evolutionary history.
+As Hayes writes, all of these yearnings are part of our evolutionary history.
 The great news is that there are some really productive and fulfilling ways that we can go about satisfying them.
 Unsurprisingly, though, there are also some very unhelpful and painful ways that we can contort ourselves to address them.
 By pivoting from rigid, inflexible practices to more flexible, open ones, we can spend less time doing what hurts and more time doing what matters.

 What Causes Rigidity?

 There are two major contributors that cause us to work ourselves into rigid and inflexible ways of being.
 The first is rule-following behaviors that we act on without considering our circumstances.
 The second is experiential avoidance, which is really about avoiding things that are short-term difficult, challenging, or unpleasant.
 To be really clear, neither rule following or experiential avoidance are inherently bad or problematic.
 In fact, these actions often provide some relief.